dkylewillis/vector/README.md

 # RegScout

-A command-line tool for processing regulatory documents and querying them with AI-powered search and analysis.
+A powerful document processing and AI-powered analysis tool with both command-line and web interfaces for regulatory and technical documents.

 ## Features